Change-Maker/personalization/neovim/README.md

 ## Requirements

-- Neovim >= 0.8.0 if use any of the following plugins:
+- Neovim >= 0.8.0 if using any of the following plugins:
   - nvim-tree
   - bufferline
   - gitsigns
-- Neovim >= 0.7.0 if use any of the following plugins:
+- Neovim >= 0.7.0 if using any of the following plugins:
   - nvim-web-devicons
   - which-key
-- Neovim >= 0.5 if use any of the following plugins:
+- Neovim >= 0.5 if using any of the following plugins:
   - lualine
   - indent-blankline
-- Nerd Fonts >= 2.3 if use nvim-web-devicons, bufferline
+- Nerd Fonts >= 2.3 if using nvim-web-devicons, bufferline.
+- Git if using lualine, gitsigns.

 ## Run Customization